 - Notifications on significant price movements

-- Security options (auto blur when in the background, iCloud keychain, pin, FaceID, multi-factor authentication, encryption)
+- Security features (auto blur when in the background, iCloud keychain, pin, FaceID, multi-factor or two-factor authentication authentication, encryption)

 I won’t go into much detail on each of these features because it all comes down to your wallet specifics.
 However, to give you an idea of what development effort stands behind such a simple feature as signup, here are the things a skillful blockchain developer would have to consider:

 - semi-automatic switching between the wallet app, email, and browser (while the user goes through the registration process)

 - double-check if the user has written down his passphrase by making him order the words correctly